The Building of a Collection

 Zimet has made a conscious effort to buy from all sources — galleries, auctions, benefit auctions, art fairs and even trades.
 With a collecting career spanning nearly 40 years, she has developed deep personal relationships with professionals involved in every aspect of the field.

-Her collection has grown to over 300 museum-quality images, where she lives surrounded by the vast majority.
+Her collection has grown to include 141 different photographers with over 330 museum-quality images, where she lives surrounded by the vast majority.
 “I purposely don't have storage.
 I live with most of my images surrounding me.
 With storage, I would not be able to control my collecting impulse.
 So, my walls provide that boundary."

 Living Room Installation, Alice Zimet's Collection